 I want students to understand writing as not just an end product, but a process that evolves.
 I want students to understand that behind everything they read, there is a person who made intentional choices.
 I believe that well-crafted literature can be understood in multiple ways, at multiple levels.
 I hope that students leave my classroom more willing to ask questions about what they read and more confident about approaching academic challenges.

 Although I've lived many years in Iowa, Tennessee, and Georgia, I'm a Tucson native.
 I began my career at Toltec Middle School, teaching sixth grade social studies and exploratories for two years.
 I was hired to teach sixth grade at Cross in 2000; over the years, I taught sixth grade social studies, math, language arts, and exploratory classes.
-Currently, I'm in my second year teaching seventh and eighth grade language arts classes.
+This is my eighth year teaching seventh grade language arts classes.

 Education Degrees and Certification